AGI Fiscal Year 2007 Testimony to House Appropriations

 concentrated on our domestic resources.
 However, without federal

-monetary contributions to basic research that drives innovation,
+contributions to basic research that drives innovation, small producers

-small producers cannot develop new technologies as fast, or as well,
+cannot develop new technologies as fast, or as well, as they do

-as they do today.
-The program has produced many key successes among
+today.
+The program has produced many key successes among the typical

-the typical short-term (one to five years) projects usually chosen
+short-term (one to five years) projects usually chosen by the DOE.

-by the DOE for support.
-And even failed projects have proven beneficial,
+And even failed projects have proven beneficial, because they've

-because they've often resulted in redirection of effort toward more
+often resulted in redirection of effort toward more practical exploration

-and the company contributing dollars or "in kind" products
+contributing dollars or "in kind" products and services.

-and services.
-To justify the use of public funds, new technology
+To justify the use of public funds, new technology developed from

 In 2003, at the request of the Interior Appropriations Subcommittee,

-the National Academies of Science released a report entitled Energy
+the National Academies released a report entitled Energy Research

-was beneficial because the industry snapped up the new technologies
+because the industry snapped up the new technologies created by

-created by the R&D program, developed other technologies that
+the R&D program, developed other technologies that were waiting

-were waiting for market forces to bring about conditions favorable
+for market forces to bring about conditions favorable to commercializing

-Fossil Energy R&D. During that time, realized economic benefits
+During that time, realized economic benefits totaled $7.4 billion.